gorpipe/gor/_sources/functions/listlast.rst.txt

 The function accepts two parameters:

 * source of the list in string format,
-* the separator (if the list is not comma-separated).
+* optional separator (if the list is not comma-separated).

 The function returns the result in string format.